Common envelope evolution of eccentric binaries: Introduction

 \section{Introduction}

-Binary common envelope is key process in the evolution of close-binaries.
+Binary common envelope is a key process in the evolution of close binaries.
 During a common envelope evolution (CEE) a (typically) evolved star fills its Roch-lobe ensuing an unstable mass-transfer.
-The binary then evolves to a CE phase, leading to the inspiral of the companion inside the envelope and eventually, the ejection of a significant part (if not all) of the CE \citep[see][for review]{Iva+13}.
+The binary then evolves to a CE phase, leading to the inspiral of the companion inside the envelope and eventually, the ejection of a significant part (if not all) of the CE \citep[see][for a review]{Iva+13}.
 The inspiral can give rise to mergers of the companion with the core, or leave behind a compact short-period binary.
 CEE is believed to play a key role in the evolution of compact systems; the production of X-ray sources and of gravitational wave sources and supernovae progenitors \citep[e.g.][and references therein]{Pac76, Izz+12, Iva+13, Sok17}.

-Due to its relatively short duration and low luminosity, there was no direct detection of systems experiencing this process.
+Due to its relatively short duration and low luminosity, direct detection of systems experiencing this process is almost impossible, with only one candidate system to be observed as an active CE event\citep{2011StepieV1309Evolution,Tyl+11}.
 Theoretical studies that carry hydro-dynamical simulations of CEE typically fail to fully eject the envelope, and/or to reproduce the orbital properties of post-CE binaries.
 Various additional physical processes have been suggested to play a role in the CEE and the envelope ejection, such as recombination energy \citealt{Iva+15}, accretion and jets \citep{2019shiber-jetsinCE, 2019schreier-jectsinaTCE}, long pulsations \citep{Cla+17} and dust driven winds \citep{DustDrivenWindsPaper}.
 The role and importance of each of these various components are still debated.
-Some of these processes (or their combinations) can potentially be distinguished by their timescales \cite[e.g.]{Michely+19,2019igoshev} and the specific stage of the CE in which they have their strongest influence.
+Some of these processes (or their combinations) can potentially be distinguished by their timescales \citep[e.g.][]{Michely+19,2019igoshev} and the specific stage of the CE in which they have their strongest influence.
 The characteristics of the observed late stage outcome system (such as orbital separation and eccentricity) could then potentially identify which of the proposed processes could indeed have an important role in the evolution of the CE.

 In particular, the physical processes and their related timescales and mass ejection could determine the final outcome of the surviving binaries, their period and eccentricity.
 If most of the mass loss happens in a dynamical time scale, we should expect to observe many post-CE systems with high eccentricities, whereas a low mass loss rate during the plunge in should lead to a fast circularization of the orbit in most cases, even-though an eccentricity may be developed later-on due to fast episodic mass loss \citep{soker-eccentricitylossinagb,Cla+17}.